Mavs turn eye to future by getting Noel, waiving Williams

 While hesitant to discuss the trade before it was announced, coach Rick Carlisle acknowledged its intent.

-The move with Williams also emphasizes youth, with the 32-year-old’s departure meaning that Ferrell will take over at the point after a dazzling start with Dallas under a 10-day contract when Williams was hurt.
+The move with Williams fits the same mold, with the 32-year-old’s departure meaning that Ferrell will take over at the point after a dazzling start with Dallas under a 10-day contract when Williams was hurt.

-The 23-year-old Ferrell, from owner Mark Cuban’s alma mater of Indiana, played his way into a two-year contract.
+The 23-year-old Ferrell played his way into a two-year contract.

 Williams spent about a season and a half with his hometown team and was productive when healthy, joining Dallas after a buyout in Brooklyn.
 But he couldn’t finish the playoffs last season because of a sports hernia that required surgery, and has missed 16 games this season with injuries.